Having a podcast with video on Spotify just makes sense and is now easier to accomplish, especially when:

 It used to be that only specific celebrities were able to have a video podcast on Spotify.
 So I was pleased to hear on the Marketing O’Clock Podcast on Sept.
 3, 2021, that I could now submit my own show as a video podcast.
 I did that right away and was approved to add the Business Storytelling Podcast in audio and video on Spotify by the middle of October.

-As of April 2022, it appears that the feature is being rolled out to more podcasts.
+The feature is now available to all Anchor users..
 For example, I got it on a much smaller podcast that I do on live streaming.

 What are video podcasts?